Michael-Millard/Panorama/README.md

 # Mill's Panorama Generator
 A small, cross-platform panorama stitching tool to cure my unemployment boredom and make myself a LinkedIn background.
-It is written in C++17 (for std::filesystem) and OpenCV 4.12 (any OpenCV 4.X should work fine).
+It's written in C++17 using OpenCV 4.12 (any OpenCV 4.X should work fine).

 ## Some examples:
 Can definitely do a bit of editing here to make them prettier.
 Also, don't aim up as much as I did.
 Keep the camera as horizontal as possible for best results.
 Would also recommend choosing a nicer day than I did but this is Dublin so beggars can't be choosers.